Camouflaged Image Synthesis Is All You Need to Boost Camouflaged Detection: Methodology

 \subsubsection{Camouflage Classifier}

-We train a classifier, denoted as $C_{cam}$, to classify whether an image $\hat{x}$ (synthetic or real) is a camouflage image or not.
+We train a classifier, denoted as \(C_{cam}\), to classify whether an image \(\hat{x}\) (synthetic or real) is a camouflage image or not.
 This process is defined as a binary classification problem.
-To train $C_{cam}$, we use both natural and camouflage data.
-The architecture of $C_{cam}$ is modified from the multi-scale discriminator in \cite{wang2018pix2pixHD}.
+To train \(C_{cam}\), we use both natural and camouflage data.
+The architecture of \(C_{cam}\) is modified from the multi-scale discriminator in \cite{wang2018pix2pixHD}.

 To learn the camouflage distribution, we leverage the softmax layer \cite{bridle1990probabilistic} and binary cross-entropy loss as the objective function.
-During the training process, $C_{cam}$ learns to distinguish between natural and camouflage images, and in doing so, it learns the characteristics of camouflage images.

-We use the trained $C_{cam}$ to provide supervision to the generation process.
-Specifically, we use the output of $C_{cam}$ as the camouflage distribution loss $\mathcal{L}{cam}$.
+During the training process, \(C_{cam}\) learns to distinguish between natural and camouflage images, and in doing so, it learns the characteristics of camouflage images.
+We use the trained \(C_{cam}\) to provide supervision to the generation process.
+Specifically, we use the output of \(C_{cam}\) as the camouflage distribution loss \(\mathcal{L}_{cam}\).
 The loss function is defined as follows:

-where $\hat{x}$ is the synthesized result of the generation process.
-By using the output of $C_{cam}$ as the loss function, we ensure that the synthesized images are aligned with the camouflage distribution learned by $C_{cam}$.
+where \(\hat{x}\) is the synthesized result of the generation process.
+By using the output of \(C_{cam}\) as the loss function, we ensure that the synthesized images are aligned with the camouflage distribution learned by \(C_{cam}\).